BrianIsaac/Codswallop/extension/README.md

 - **Celebrating**: Star eyes and confetti when you pass
 - **Concerned**: Encouraging expression when you need more practice

-### Teacher Dashboard Integration
+### Educator Dashboard Integration

-Sync your progress with the teacher dashboard for:
+Sync your progress with the educator dashboard for:

 - Real-time activity monitoring
 - Class-wide analytics